scionproto/scion/doc/dev/design/anonymous-ISDs.rst

      requesting segments.
    - Libraries need to ensure that they put the respective P-ISDs into the SCION header of each packet.
-   - Libraries and deamons need to be able to handle (P-)ISDs.
    - Path policies may need to be extended to allow specifying (P-)ISD preference.